Njorogetracy/managey_drf/README.md

 - The following image represents the database model structure of the web application: ![ERD-Image]().
 The image was created using [Lucid]()

 # [Models](Models)
+## User
+- The user model is part of the django alluth library
+- The user model contains all the information of the user
+- Has a one to one relationship with the owner field in the profile model
+- Has a one to many relatiionship with the Task model
+- Has a one to many relatiionship with the Comments model
 ## Profile
-- The profile model has a one to one relationship with the user, this is refrenced by the userID within the profile.
+- The profile model has a one to one relationship with the user, this is refrenced by the userID field within the profile.
 - The model contains the following fields: created_at, updated_at, name, bio, image, owner, is_owner
 ## Task
 - The task model has a one to many relationship with the user.
-It refrences the UerID
+It refrences the UserID
 - The model contains the following fields: owner, created_at, updated_at, title, description, attachment, overdue, assigned_users, priority, state
 ## Comments